-Last year we planted 8 million trees to replace the 2.3 million we harvested for timber. tree cutting is a positive management technique that increases the health and diversity of trees and their associated wildlife within forests.
+Last year we planted 8 million trees to replace the 2.3 million we harvested for timber.
+Tree cutting is a positive management technique that increases the health and diversity of trees and their associated wildlife within forests.
 It should be carried out as part of a management plan based on scientific research on the effects caused, and should be appropriate for the species in question.
 Logging is the process of cutting down trees, an element of the logging task.

 The person who cuts down the trees is a feller.
 A feller buncher is a machine capable of cutting down a single large tree or grouping and cutting several small ones simultaneously.
 In manual felling, an ax, saw or chainsaw is used to cut down a tree, followed by brushcutter and cutting in traditional applications.
 In the modern commercial timber industry, logging is often followed by delimbing and trawling.
 Wood is the most renewable and environmentally friendly raw material at our disposal.

 Timber harvesting requires cutting down trees.
 Timber extraction meets a wide range of forestry objectives beyond wood.
 To portray the location of this multi-trunked coniferous tree, it had been planted as an ornament in a rockery, but over the years it had grown into a very large ten-trunked tree.
 Non-native trees and shrubs, for example, may need to be removed to preserve the character of a forest.
 It is usually associated with commercial forestry as it provides an intermediate crop and leaves more growth room for the remaining trees.
 A tree that recovers from the weight of a falling tree can whip a broken branch towards the cutter or passers-by with tremendous speed.

 Eighty percent of terrestrial animals and plants live in forests, and without trees, most of them will die.
 Bulging often occurs when a tree is being cut, such as when the branches of the crown are to be used as firewood.
 Once you have assessed the obstacles and hazards and are ready to cut the tree, stand on the uphill side of the tree.
 When harvesting wood from a felled tree, recommended methods should be followed to maximize wood recovery.
 If not carried out properly, tree felling can be very dangerous; therefore, this type of work should be done by a tree care specialist who will plan the task meticulously, taking into account any potential hazards or risks.
 Periodically place the saw and remove debris for clear vision and movement around the tree.
 Due to the angled hinge, the tree will begin to fall into the narrow section of the hinge while the wood in the thicker section of the hinge remains intact.

-The back cut or felling cut is made on the opposite side of the tree from the lower cut and is cut through the base of the tree by cutting through what is known as “the hinge” that holds the tree upwards.
-Depending on the species and size of the tree you are cutting, some of the branches can be very heavy.
+The back cut or felling cut is made on the opposite side of the tree from the lower cut and is cut through the base of the tree by cutting through what is known as “the hinge” that holds it up.
+Depending on the species and size of the tree you are cutting, some of its branches can be very heavy.
 It is essential to take all necessary safety precautions when cutting down trees.